truong2710-cyber/truong2710-cyber.github.io/_pages/about.md

 From Feb 2023 to May 2025, I had been working at VinAI Research and then Qualcomm AI Research as an AI Resident under the supervision of Prof. Minh Hoai Nguyen (The University of Adelaide) on **Efficient Object Detection**.

-I will be pursuing a Master’s in Computer Vision at MBZUAI starting in the Fall 2025 semester.
+I am pursuing a Master’s in Computer Vision at MBZUAI starting in the Fall 2025 semester.